Teaching Machine Learning Fundamentals with LEGO Robotics: Introduction

-We address this gap by developing a web based platform \textit{Machine Learning with Bricks} that integrates interactive data and algorithm visualizations with LEGO robotics, a widely available tool in schools that requires no additional purchase, to teach algorithms such as KNN, linear regression, and Q-learning to students aged 12 to 17.
+We address this gap by developing a web-based platform \textit{Machine Learning with Bricks} that integrates interactive data and algorithm visualizations with LEGO robotics, a widely available tool in schools that requires no additional purchase, to teach algorithms such as KNN, linear regression, and Q-learning to students aged 12 to 17.
 Using this platform, we conducted a two-day workshop with children to evaluate the effectiveness of our approach.
-Our key contributions are as follows: \begin{enumerate} \item[C1.] \textit{Machine Learning with Bricks}\footnote{\url{https://learning-and-dynamics.github.io/ml-with-bricks/}}: an open-source web-based platform that combines interactive visualizations and video demonstrations of experiments with LEGO robotics to teach core machine learning algorithms without programming. \item[C2.]
-A two-day workshop curriculum featuring three hands-on activities that teach KNN, linear regression, and Q-learning through tangible robot interaction, structured educational scaffolding, and real-time data and algorithm visualization. \item[C3.]
-Empirical evaluation showing improved conceptual understanding of machine learning concepts, positive shifts in AI perception, strong accessibility and visual appeal of the proposed platform, and increased motivation for continued learning. \end{enumerate}
+Our key contributions are as~follows: \begin{enumerate} \item[C1.] \textit{Machine Learning with Bricks}\footnote{\url{https://learning-and-dynamics.github.io/ml-with-bricks/}}: an open-source web-based platform that combines interactive visualizations and video demonstrations of experiments with LEGO robotics to teach core machine learning algorithms without programming.\looseness=-1 \item[C2.]
+A two-day workshop curriculum featuring three hands-on activities that teach KNN, linear regression, and Q-learning through tangible robot interaction, structured educational scaffolding, and real-time data and algorithm visualization.\looseness=-1 \item[C3.]
+Empirical evaluation indicating statistically significant improvements in self-reported understanding of machine learning concepts, shifts in AI-related terminology toward more technical language, high platform usability, and increased motivation for continued learning. \end{enumerate}